byuccl/spydrnet-tmr/docs/reference/design_rule_check/index.rst

 Design Rule Check
 *****************

 The following functions are used in the design rule check (DRC) found under spydrnet_tmr/utils/design_rule_check.
-The DRC can be called to run checks to ensure that a netlist was modified (i.e. replicated and organs inserted) correctly.
+The various DRC functions can be called to run checks to ensure that a netlist was modified correctly.

 .. toctree::
    :maxdepth: 2

-   check_by_pins_connections
+   drc_connections_after_replication_and_insertion
+   drc_properties_after_replication
+   drc_surface_pins
+   drc_insert_organs
+   drc_uniquify_nmr_property